I Recommend Getting ECI Coverage For Yourself Early, Here’s Why

 “You should be covered for critical illness!”, they all say, and there is good reason for that.
 What if you are one of the unfortunate ones who have to face the hardships of dealing with an unexpected illness?
 Statistically, 1 in 4 Singaporeans may develop cancer in their lifetime.
 Life comes at you unexpectedly and therefore, it is important to be covered for Early Critical Illness (ECI).

 You should be covered for critical illness.
-Being covered ensures that you will not face any unforeseen risks or adverse financial situations.
+Being insured can help to mitigate the risk and adverse financial situations but not avoid them.
 However, being covered for just “Critical Illness” is not sufficient especially in this new era that we are in.
 With advanced medical technology and a higher awareness for regular health screenings, it is now possible to detect critical illnesses at its early stages and in some cases, even before it even develops to a level where it is irreversible.

 In a scenario where one is diagnosed with early stages of thyroid cancer, one would think that just being covered for critical illness is enough.
 However, the claim will not be able to go through because the critical stage of cancer is not reached.
 In this case, the current critical illness policy only covers major critical illness thus to receive a pay out, one would need to be diagnosed with a severe or terminal stage of critical illness.